Mercury, Lead, & Arsenic DETOX with Copper, Zinc & Selenium

 Cysteine is a common amino acid, present in most meat, and beef is a good source high in cysteine.

 (Metallothionein is the same enzyme that “zinc makes” which detoxes and lowers copper and can create a “zinc induced” copper deficiency.
 At 15:1 zinc to copper, you will induce a copper deficiency.
-This is why you have to balance the zinc and copper more at the 1:1 ratio.)
+This is why you have to balance the zinc and copper more at the 2:1 or 5:1 ratio of zinc to copper.

 How do you know if you are mercury toxic?